Motion Mappings for Continuous Bilateral Teleoperation: Problem Statement and Definitions

 \subsection{Orientation conversions}

-In our approach we rely on the unit quaternion representation of orientation due to its compactness and easy composition of orientations.
+In our approach we rely on unit quaternions due to their compactness and easy composition of orientations.
 Nonetheless, for some operations, we will need to represent orientations as a 3-dimensional Euclidean vector.
 For this, we here recall the definition of the logarithmic function ${\log: \mathcal{S}^3 \mapsto \mathbb{R}^3}$ to convert unit quaternions accordingly \cite{Zeestraten2017}:

-where $\bm q = \left[q_v, \bm q^\trsp_u\right]^\trsp \in \mathcal{S}^3$, and $q_u\in\mathbb{R}$, $\bm{q}_v\in\mathbb{R}^3$ refer to the real and vector parts of the quaternion. arccos* is a modified version of the arc-cosine function, see \cite{Zeestraten2017} for details.
+where $\bm q = \left[q_v, \bm q^\trsp_u\right]^\trsp \in \mathcal{S}^3$, and $q_v\in\mathbb{R}$, $\bm{q}_u\in\mathbb{R}^3$ refer to the real and vector parts of the quaternion. arccos* is a modified version of the arc-cosine function, see \cite{Zeestraten2017} for details.
 When required during training and reproduction, unit quaternions are retrieved using the exponential function: